hypa-tool/hypa/README.md

 For a location in the product (e.g., the location `[1 1]` is the state where both instances are in location 1), we assign a set of predicates (separated by a comma).
 For states not appearing, the set of predicates is empty.
-It is possible to group multiple product locations together and thus specifying predicates for multiple locations at once.
+It is possible to group multiple product locations together and thus specify predicates for multiple locations at once.
 For example

 ```